ros-org/ubuntu/README.md

 remember to set the link for network connection if failed to visit websites after installation

->sudo ln -s /run/resolvconf/resolv.conf /etc/resolv.conf
+>$ sudo ln -s /run/resolvconf/resolv.conf /etc/resolv.conf